 events (e.g., gravitational wave events) that are expected to occur at a rate of less than one per

-trimester, the Board is creating a new category of project that is evaluated by a Board-appointed
+trimester, the Board has created a new category of project that is evaluated by a Board-appointed

 committee and assigned outside of the current institutional process.
 (If the proposers wish to